cvxgrp/cvxpygen/README.md

-### Welcome to CVXPYGEN - the code generator for CVXPY!
+### Welcome to CVXPYGEN - code generation with CVXPY!

 Define a CVXPY problem and generate C code to solve it: